grigoria/blog/_posts/2015-02-09-navigation.md

 ![Current page](/images/navigation/active.png)

-Letting the user know what section of the site they’re in, or what category they’re navigating through can be give a huge usability boost to any site.
+Letting the user know what section of the site they’re in, or what category they’re navigating through can give a huge usability boost to any site.
 By highlighting the link of the current page, you let your users know what link they have clicked and in which page they are.
 That’s why your active navigation state should always be different from the default and hover state.

 ##### Back button